flhofer/I4S_LoRaWanNode/README.md

 ```

 ### Mode 2: LoRaWan Transmissions

+This mode simulates LoRaWan transmissions with a specific interval.
+In particular, the transmissions repeat for `30` (hardcoded) times to execute measurements.
+If repeat is set greater than 0, an un-successful experiment is repeated that many times.
+If repeat is set to 0, the send continues until the `S` stop command is send.

-the options are the following.
+The options are the following.
 ```
 'u' : set to unconfirmed test execution
 'c' : set to confirmed test execution